cockroachdb/docs/v19.1/indexes.md

 Indexes improve your database's performance by helping SQL locate data without having to look through every row of a table.

 ## How do indexes work?

 When you create an index, CockroachDB "indexes" the columns you specify, which creates a copy of the columns and then sorts their values (without sorting the values in the table itself).

 After a column is indexed, SQL can easily filter its values using the index instead of scanning each row one-by-one.
 On large tables, this greatly reduces the number of rows SQL has to use, executing queries exponentially faster.

 For example, if you index an `INT` column and then filter it <code>WHERE &lt;indexed column&gt; = 10</code>, SQL can use the index to find values starting at 10 but less than 11.
 In contrast, without an index, SQL would have to evaluate _every_ row in the column for values equaling 10.
+This is also known as a "full table scan", and it is very bad for query performance.

 ### Creation